What Happens If a Person Dies in New Jersey Without a Will or a Trust?

 If the total assets of the deceased exceed $20,000.00 in the case of a surviving spouse, civil union or domestic partner ($10,000.00 in the case of other close relatives) the County Surrogate must appoint an administrator.
 Before someone is appointed, all next of kin of the deceased must renounce their rights to be administrator.
 The decision to renunciate should only be made after consultation with an experienced New Jersey Estate Administration or New Jersey Probate attorney.
 Significant legal rights may be affected by an ill-advised refusal to serve as an administrator to an estate administration.

-When probate is required, an interested party must file an affidavit of administration no sooner than ten (10) days after the date of death.
+When probate is required and there is no last will or trust, an interested party must file an affidavit of administration no sooner than ten (10) days after the date of death.
 The Surrogate’s Office needs a number of documents from the individual who applies to be the Administrator of the Estate in order to process the application.
 When an individual submits the required information to be the administrator of an estate, the next step involves a determination of whether there is the need for an estate bond.
 The bond acts as an insurance policy that the Administrator will perform his or her duties.
 Once the necessary forms are executed, and any required bond returned, the Administrator will receive letters of administration and administrator certificates.
 Estate bonding involves a financial evaluation of the prospective administrator by the bonding company.
 In some cases, an Administrator will be denied a bond and will not be able to serve as a personal representative to the estate if their credit rating is not acceptable.

 Who May Act as Administrator in the Probate of an Estate in New Jersey?